-Create class projects that require effort (e.g., complete a class writing project to develop a cookbook of favorite family recipes in the class and have a celebration at the end - e.g., invite family to come to a celebration of the cookbook, bringing recipes), and encourage students through to their completion.
+Create class projects that require effort (e.g., complete a class writing project to develop a cookbook on favorite family recipes in the class, and have a celebration at the end - e.g., invite family to come to a celebration of the cookbook, bringing recipes), and encourage students through to their completion.

-Use literature to discuss how characters persevered through hard times to turn their lives around or reach a goal.
+Use historical events to discuss how historical figures persevered through hard times to turn their lives around or reach a goal.